bhoga01ai/llm-function-calling/README.md

-# Gemini Function Calling with LangChain
+# Gemini Function Calling with LangChain.

 This project is a demonstration of how to implement function calling (also known as tool use) using Google's Gemini Pro model within the LangChain framework.
 It provides a clear, minimal example of how to equip a large language model with custom Python functions to perform specific tasks.